-Nar Phu trek is one of the challenging hikes in Annapurna which combines high mountain peaks and passes, authentic villages, narrow rock formation, canyons, and ethically Buddhist temples and gompas.
-Within 9 to 10 days trekking in Nar Phu Valley, you will reach the maximum altitude of the 5000der high experience and captured the best view of the Himalayas, the trek route is popular for wildlife like Himalayan Thar, Snow leopard, and Nepal’s most branded herbal medicine (Yarshagumba – A caterpillar from the high Himalayas).
-Some of the people explain the Nar Phu Valley trek is one of the Yarshagumpa trail and culturally reached biodiversity trekking routes in Nepal.
+Nar Phu trek is one of the challenging hikes in Annapurna that combines high mountain peaks and Kang La Pass.
+Discover native villages, narrow rock formations, canyons, ethical Buddhist temples and gompas on a trek.
+The trek route is popular for wildlife like Himalayan Thar, Snow leopard, and Nepal’s most branded herbal medicine (Yarsagumba– A caterpillar from the high Himalayas).
+Some say that this trek is one of the trails of Yarsagumba and one of Nepal’s culturally rich biodiversity trekking routes.

-Nar Phu valley is not only for trekking but also a gateway for a popular mountain expedition.
-The village is the hub and base camp set up places for 7000der Mt.
-Himlung Himal and the Saribung Himal through the Upper mustang via Tiri La pass.
-That also a newly opened thrilling trekking and climbing adventure trek in Nepal.
+Nar Phu valley is not only suitable for trekking, but also as a gateway to the popular Himlung and Saribung expedition.
+The village is a hub and base camp for Mt.
+Himlung Himal and Saribung Himal, which is 7,000m high.
+Both expeditions can be connected via the Upper Mustang and via the Tiri La Pass.
+It is also the newly opened exciting trekking and climbing adventure trail in Nepal.

 Best time for Nar Phu Trek